BU-Spark/Transcribing-Handwritten-Text-Herbarium-Specimens/IAM Dataset/README.md

 1. Clone this repository
 2. Install the required packages mentioned in requirement.txt
 3. Download the data as mentioned in [Dataset](#dataset) section
+4. Go to the model/ directory and unzip the file model.zip (pre-trained on the IAM dataset).
+Take care that the unzipped files are placed directly into the model/ directory and not some subdirectory created by the unzip-program.
-4. To train/validate/test follow the instructions mentioned [Information about model](#information-about-model) section
+5. To train/validate/test follow the instructions mentioned [Information about model](#information-about-model) section

 ## Dataset

 Given the complexity of the Herbarium Dataset, I started work on IAM dataset which contains images having only handwritten text.

 Downloaded dataset is also present in the below path.
-Copy all the files under data folder.
+Copy all the files under data folder of cloned repository.

 ```console
 /restricted/projectnb/cs501t2/Shubhangi/Herbarium_Project/Dataset/IAM/data